 SHRUBS & OLDE ROSES

-Belinda's Dream (Floribunda) - gorgeous double lavender-pink, fragrant, good disease resistance, everblooming, 3'
+Belinda's Dream (Floribunda) - gorgeous double lavender-pink, fragrant, good disease resistance, everblooming, 3' sold out

 Bull's Eye- beautiful novelty rose, semi-double cranberry eye zone with creamy petels, superb black spot resistance, bushy growth 3' - 4', ever blooming, great cold climate rose Z4